AJ090401/IT-Home-Lab/images/Windows2016/readme.md

 ## 🌐 Windows Server DHCP Infrastructure Configuration

-To automate IP address distribution and ensure stable networking across the sandbox domain environment, the DHCP Server role was installed and authorized on the Domain Controller to manage centralized dynamic allocations and persistent IP reservations.

 <details>
 <summary>📂 Click to expand DHCP Scope and Client Reservation screenshots</summary>
 <br>
+To automate IP address distribution and ensure stable networking across the sandbox domain environment, a robust DHCP infrastructure was deployed alongside Active Directory services.
+<br><br>

-Using the DHCP Management Console, a new IPv4 Scope was provisioned for the internal subnet network (192.168.80.1 - 192.168.80.254).
-To prevent critical server assets from changing IP addresses dynamically, a dedicated MAC-to-IP reservation mapping was applied for the client workload, leaving 192.168.80.1 - 192.168.80.149 for static infrastructure.
+Using the DHCP Management Console, a new IPv4 Scope was provisioned for the internal subnet network shown below.
+To prevent critical server assets from changing IP addresses dynamically, a dedicated MAC-to-IP reservation mapping was applied for the client workload.
+Leaving 192.168.80.1 - 192.168.80.149 for static infrastructure

 <p align="center">
   <img src="DHCPScopeProperties.png" alt="DHCP Scope Range Properties" width="85%"/>